Wall Street Analyst Resumed Kimco Realty Corporation [KIM]. What else is Wall St. saying

 Kimco Realty® (NYSE: KIM) will announce its first quarter 2023 earnings on Thursday, April 27, 2023, before market open.
 You are invited to listen to our quarterly earnings conference call, which will be webcast on Thursday, April 27, 2023, at 8:30 AM ET.

-Over the last 12 months, KIM stock dropped by -24.15%.
-The one-year Kimco Realty Corporation stock forecast points to a potential upside of 22.5.
-The average equity rating for KIM stock is currently 2.30, trading closer to a bullish pattern in the stock market.

-The market cap for the stock reached $11.70 billion, with 615.86 million shares outstanding and 604.16 million shares in the current float.
-Compared to the average trading volume of 4.53M shares, KIM stock reached a trading volume of 4311363 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 4.63M shares, KIM reached a trading volume of 6302485 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Goldman have made an estimate for Kimco Realty Corporation shares, keeping their opinion on the stock as Buy, with their previous recommendation back on March 21, 2023.
 While these analysts kept the previous recommendation, Truist dropped their target price from $25 to $24.
 The new note on the price target was released on January 17, 2023, representing the official price target for Kimco Realty Corporation stock.
 Previously, the target price had yet another drop from $22 to $21, while Mizuho kept a Neutral rating on KIM stock.

-Kimco Realty Corporation [KIM] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -5.10.
-With this latest performance, KIM shares dropped by -13.85% in over the last four-week period, additionally sinking by -12.66% over the last 6 months – not to mention a drop of -24.15% in the past year of trading.
+Kimco Realty Corporation [KIM] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 0.39.
+With this latest performance, KIM shares dropped by -11.97% in over the last four-week period, additionally sinking by -3.21% over the last 6 months – not to mention a drop of -24.16% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Kimco Realty Corporation [KIM] shares currently have an operating margin of +33.12 and a Gross Margin at +40.04.
 Kimco Realty Corporation’s Net Margin is presently recorded at +7.17.